SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingAutoScalingGroupMetricsCollection.md

----
-layout: glossary
-title: Add-VSAutoScalingAutoScalingGroupMetricsCollection
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAutoScalingAutoScalingGroupMetricsCollection

 ## SYNOPSIS
-Adds an AWS::AutoScaling::AutoScalingGroup.MetricsCollection resource property to the template
+Adds an AWS::AutoScaling::AutoScalingGroup.MetricsCollection resource property to the template.
+MetricsCollection is a property of AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html that describes the group metrics that an Amazon EC2 Auto Scaling group sends to Amazon CloudWatch.
+These metrics describe the group rather than any of its instances.

 ## SYNTAX